Khaled-Mahmmoud/MyCompetitiveProgramming/String/Failure Function.md

 # Failure Function

-failure function expresses longest proper prefix that is a suffix
+failure function expresses longest proper prefix that is a suffix.

-Given String P of length m, define an array F[m]
+Given String P of length m, define an array F[m].

-⦁	Let t = P[0..i].
+Let t = P[0..i].

-⦁	F[i] = length of longest proper prefix of t that is suffix of t.
+F[i] = length of longest proper prefix of t that is suffix of t.

-Other popular name: Prefix Function
+Other popular name: Prefix Function.

 Time Complexity O(m)